iamdevonbutler/mongorules/README.md

 ### The 'transform' property
 The custom transform handler accepts two parameters, the field value, and the field schema, and should return the manipulated value.
 The function is executed after the standard transformation properties.

-The values passed to the 'transform' function, for each data structure, mimic the values passed to the 'validation' function.
+The functionality of the 'transform' function, for each data structure, mimics the functionality of the ['validation' function](#).

 *Note: to evaluate object properties nested in, the `transform` function can be set on each object property in addition to the parent array field.*